I-1-2-81.Evidence or Allegations of Violations of Law

 The memorandum will generally include:

-The employee will prepare a CD or paper packet of relevant information to accompany the memorandum.
-Relevant information may include information such as:
+The employee will reference the certified electronic file (CEF), or other appropriate SSA application, or will prepare a paper packet of relevant information to accompany the memorandum.
+Relevant information may include:

-• Originals or copies of cancelled checks or money orders from the claimant, payable to the order of the representative;
+Originals or copies of cancelled checks or money orders from the claimant, payable to the representative;

 NOTE: